Stephen Miller: Immigration

 Miller is an opponent of illegal immigration.
 He has argued that documented and undocumented immigrants have expanded the U.S. labor market, leading to reduced wages.
 In January 2017, Miller privately proposed eliminating the lottery process for H-1B visas in favor of a system that would give preference to visa petitions for high-salary jobs.
 His uncle, neuropsychologist David S. Glosser, wrote an article in Politico Magazine in August 2018 accusing Miller of hypocrisy for his anti-immigration stance.
 As a communications aide to Jeff Sessions, he opposed Deferred Action for Childhood Arrivals as "mass backdoor amnesty".
 Miller is a proponent of stricter asylum rules, telling Fox News that Afghan refugees fleeing the country after the 2021 Taliban offensive would bring chaos to the United States.
 He defended Trump's decision to declare the National Emergency Concerning the Southern Border of the United States as sanctioned by the National Emergencies Act.
 Miller supported a "binary choice" model for the family separation policy in which families would be forced to decide whether they would 1) voluntarily allow separation from their children, or 2) waive their child's humanitarian protections allowing the family to be detained together without time restriction.
+In Trump's second term, he spearheaded efforts to restrict Americans' ability to sponsor their close relatives for immigration.

-In May 2018 as he staunchly criticized President Biden, Miller blamed Democrats for the Mexico–United States border crisis, Speaking in his "personal capacity" in October 2020, Miller described President Biden as a "radical outlier in the whole of human civilization" over his immigration policy.
+In May 2018, Miller blamed Democrats for the Mexico–United States border crisis.
+Speaking in his "personal capacity" in October 2020, Miller described Democratic nominee Joe Biden's immigration policy as "a radical outlier in the whole of human civilization".
 Tweeting hours after Biden's inauguration, Miller criticized Biden for what he described as "opening travel from terror hot spots, proposing a giant amnesty, [and] halting the installation of security barriers along the Southwest border".
 In January 2023, after Biden announced that he was moving to institute a major crackdown on immigration, Miller alleged that the president was seeking to "increase the foreign-born population of the United States as speedily as possible".
 Miller repeated his sentiment after Biden extended temporary protected status to Venezuelans in September 2023.
+Miller claimed "With a lot of these immigrant groups, not only is the first generation unsuccessful. (...)
+You see persistent issues in every subsequent generation.
+So you see consistent high rates of welfare use, consistent high rates of criminal activity, consistent failures to assimilate."
+Debunked by an X community note, in 2026 Miller reacted to the killing of Alex Pretti by border agents in Minneapolis with a tweet that a "would-be assassin tried to murder federal law enforcement".
+CNN later reported that claim had "no evidence" supporting it.